 The immune system regulates inflammation, and the neuroinflammation in ALS starts with the activation of a type of immune cell called a macrophage.

 Activated pro-inflammatory macrophages associated with the disease’s progression are called M1s.
-NP001 contains chlorite, which can revert macrophages back to an inactive anti-inflammatory state called M2.
-By reducing neuroinflammation, NP001 aims to slow or stop the progression of ALS.
+NP001 contains chlorite, which was thought to revert macrophages back to an inactive anti-inflammatory state called M2.
+By reducing neuroinflammation, NP001 aimed to slow or stop the progression of ALS.

 NP001 in clinical trials

-NP001 reduced levels of an inflammation biomarker in ALS patients, according to an article in the journal Amyotrophic Lateral Sclerosis & Frontotemporal Degeneration.
+The trial showed that NP001 reduced levels of an inflammation biomarker in ALS patients.
+These results were published in the journal Amyotrophic Lateral Sclerosis and Frontotemporal Degeneration.
 Patients also tolerated it well, researchers said.

-Neuraltus recruited 138 ALs patients with systemic inflammation for the randomized, double-blind, placebo-controlled study.
-Patients will receive NP001 injected into their bloodstream for five consecutive days in the first month of the study, and over three consecutive days in Months 2 to 6.
+The company then conducted another Phase 2 clinical trial (NCT02794857) to confirm the results.
+The randomized, double-blind, placebo-controlled study recruited 138 ALs patients with systemic inflammation.
+Participants received NP001 injected into their bloodstream for five consecutive days in the first month of the study, and over three consecutive days in months two to six.

-The primary goal of the trial is to see whether NP001 can slow the progression of ALS over six months.
-Researchers will measure progression with the ALS Functional Rating Scale-Revised, or ALSFRS-R.
+The primary goal of this trial was to see whether NP001 could slow the progression of ALS over six months.
+Researchers measured disease progression using the ALS functional rating scale-revised (ALSFRS-R).
+However, the results were negative and the trial failed to meet both the primary and secondary endpoints.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.